JustDerb/RoR2-VsTwitch/README.md

 # Configurations

-Currently, `Channel`, `Username`, and `ImplicitOAuth` need to be filled out at a minimum (if you use nothing but the default values) from the "Titch" section.
+Currently, `Channel`, `Username`, and `ImplicitOAuth` need to be filled out at a minimum (if you use nothing but the default values) from the "Twitch" section.

 ## Twitch